Navneetkum/Wit-hackathon-knowyourwaste/README.md

 3. User can see the reward points given by the garbage collector and later get discount coupons or voucers from them.
 4. If e is confused about category of a product a picture can be uploaded and ML algorith will tell category.
 3. Garbage collector gets to see all socities under him
-4. He can give reward points to users based on the way people are seggregating the waste.[Smart Waste management.pptx](https://github.com/Navneetkum/Wit-hackathon-
+4. He can give reward points to users based on the way people are seggregating the waste.

 #### The Tech stack we used